umr-summer-school/UMR_Summer_School/locations.md

 navorder: 2
 ---

-Please also see the [campus map](https://www.colorado.edu/map) for more information about locations on campus.
+Please also see the <a href="https://www.colorado.edu/map" target="_blank">campus map</a> for more information about navigating CU Boulder campus.